 So I had no idea whatsoever that my sister Jenny LOVES coconut macaroons.
 Like… I’ve only known her for 32 years of my life.
 No big deal, right?

 Wait a minute, I’m 32, right?
 Someone call Erik and check my age for me!!

 The older I get, the less I actually remember what age I am, when my birthday is (or even what month it’s in), and apparently what my family member’s current likes and dislikes are.

-Meanwhile, when I started this coconut macaroon expedition a few months back (in March, and yes, I totally had to check), I did my usual thing: tested, re-tested, then tested again to make sure the recipe for my vegan paleo coconut macaroons (the base recipe for all of my coconut macaroons) was on point.
+Meanwhile, when I started this coconut macaroon expedition a few months back (in March, and yes, I totally had to check), I did my usual thing: tested, re-tested, then tested again to make sure the recipe for my 4 ingredient vegan coconut macaroons (the base recipe for all of my coconut macaroons) was on point.

 After those rounds of testing, I did my other usual thing, which was to bring those batches over to my mom and my sister Jenny’s house.

 Never expecting for a moment the reaction I’d get.